 but is adjusted each year.
 If you apply and are accepted to a specialty option, you will be charged the per-credit graduate tuition rate in effect at the time you take a master's class.
 There is no cost difference for out-of-state residents.

-The academic degree offered in this program is the M.S.N.
-At the end of the 15-months, if you have maintained a 3.0 GPA (4.0 scale), we certify to the state of Wisconsin that you are academically eligible to write the NCLEX exam.
+A: No. The academic degree offered in this program is the M.S.N.
+At the end of the 18-months, if you have maintained a 3.0 GPA (4.0 scale), we certify that you are academically eligible to sit for the NCLEX exam.
 Passing the NCLEX allows you to put the credentials R.N. after your name.
-You may then begin practice as a registered nurse in the state of Wisconsin.
+You may then begin practice as a registered nurse if you have applied for licensure in a specific state and have received a license from that state.
 Once you complete the MSN degree, you may choose to stay in Wisconsin or move to another state.
-If you move to another state, you will need to transfer your RN license to that state.
+If you move to another state, you will need to obtain an RN license to that state.

 Q: I see that there is an application deadline in December.
 If I apply earlier, do I have a better chance of getting accepted?